Russian pleads not guilty in biggest U.S. hacking case

-NEWARK, New Jersey/SAN FRANCISCO (Reuters) - A Russian man accused of being part of the largest cybercrime ring ever prosecuted in the United States pleaded not guilty on Monday to charges that could send him to prison for decades.
+NEWARK, New Jersey/SAN FRANCISCO, Aug 12 (Reuters) - A Russian man accused of being part of the largest cybercrime ring ever prosecuted in the United States pleaded not guilty on Monday to charges that could send him to prison for decades.

 Dmitriy Smilianets, 29, of Moscow, entered the plea during an afternoon hearing in federal court in Newark, New Jersey.